 The following variables can be used in log format:

-—Escape code to stop colored outputBoolean value, default is false
+command.COLOR—Escape code to start colored outputNOCOLOR—Escape code to stop colored outputBoolean value, default is false.
+If set to true before Bash Booster

 to log level: